alexb02h/PredictingStudentExams/README.md

 -Pandas,numpy,seaborn,sklearn

 ## Installing Jupyter
-If you do not have jupyter install run pip install jupyter After it has install you can run jupyter progress4.ipynb
+If you do not have jupyter install run pip install jupyter\n After it has install you can run jupyter progress4.ipynb